Women in Fire and Rescue Services

 She was a volunteer/part-time firefighter for 10 years, and has been been a member of the Dutch Network of Female Firefighters since 2000 and a Board member for 6 of those years.

 - PhD in Sociology from The Main School of Fire Service

-- Head of the Department of Social Education in Warsaw
+- Head of the Department of Social Education

 Barbara is driven by a desire to regulate matters relating to equality and support for women in the uniformed services.
 Women's issues, violence, the glass ceiling, discrimination and stereotypes are important issues which she would like to work with in the Commission.